giantmonkey/korona-cloud-client/gem/docs/UserRolesApi.md

   size: 56, # Integer | amount of objects to return per page
   sort: 'sort_example', # String | attribute to sort by (multiple separated by comma; max.
 5)
   revision: 789, # Integer | last revision number, objects with a greater revision than this will be returned
+  include_deleted: true, # Boolean | indicates deleted objects should be loaded or not (default: false)
   number: 'number_example' # String | number of the related object }